Beena-Kurian/sentiment-analyzer/README.md

 ##### MODEL:
     * Model: SVM
 ## Insights
-The sentiment analysis project provided valuable insights into
-    * The complexities of natural language processing(NLP)
-    * Emphasizing the need for adaptability,
+The sentiment analysis project provided valuable insights into the complexities of natural language processing(NLP),emphasizing the need for adaptability,context-aware analysis, and continuous improvement.
-    * Context-aware analysis, and
-    * Continuous improvement.